Cost-Benefit Analysis

 What is Cost-Benefit Analysis?

-• Proven Experience: We have successfully completed more than 150 cost-benefit analysis projects for 25 different state and federal government departments and agencies.
+• Proven experience: More than 150 CBAs delivered for 25 different state and federal government departments and agencies.

-• Technical Expertise: We have deep technical expertise in cost-benefit analysis across diverse sectors.
+• Technical depth: We have deep technical expertise in CBA across diverse sectors.

-• Experts in CBA for Government Advertising: Since 2011, we have helped NSW agencies prepare cost-benefit analyses for major government advertising campaigns, ensuring compliance with statutory and other requirements, and supporting them through approval processes.
+• Experts in CBA for NSW Government advertising: Since 2011, we have helped NSW agencies prepare CBAs for major government advertising campaigns, ensuring compliance with statutory and other requirements, and supporting them through approval processes.
 Learn more here.

-• Independent & Evidenced-Based Approach: Our independent, evidence-based approach to cost-benefit analysis helps organisations to appraise options, evaluate outcomes, inform decision-making, and demonstrate value.
+• Independent & evidenced-based approach: Our independent, evidence-based approach to CBA helps organisations to appraise options, evaluate outcomes, inform decision-making, and demonstrate value.

-In addition to undertaking cost-benefit analyses, we also provide professional training and capacity building services in cost-benefit analysis.
+We deliver professional training and capability-building services in CBA.
 Our workshops - available as customised in-house or public sessions, in-person or virtual - equip participants with the essential skills and knowledge in cost-benefit analysis that they need.
+Our first public program in 2026 can be booked here

-Planning or commissioning a cost-benefit analysis?
+Planning or commissioning a CBA?
 Explore our comprehensive selection of useful Resources for Cost-Benefit Analysis to guide you through the process.

 Ready to Get Started?